Wells-next-the-Sea: Beach

 The Wells-next-the-Sea beach, being subject to the ever-changing tides of Holkham National Nature Reserve, makes use of an old war siren to warn patrons of incoming beach floodings.
 The siren sounds around 5–10 minutes before the tide is predicted to take over the beach to allow users to vacate the area safely.

 Storms

-Wells has been subject to flooding going back to the thirteenth century.
-In the twentieth century the notorious 1953 floods were followed by a surge almost as dangerous in 1978 for which the town was better prepared.
-On 5 December 2013, a storm surge occurred which, though it did not affect the west end of the town because of a tidal barrier built in 1982 caused severe damage to the properties on the Quay and to the east.
+Wells has been subjected to flooding going back to the thirteenth century.
+In the twentieth century, the notorious 1953 floods were followed by a surge almost as dangerous in 1978, for which the town was better prepared.
+On 5 December 2013, a storm surge occurred which caused severe damage to the properties on the Quay and to the east; it did not affect the west end of the town because of a tidal barrier built in 1982.
 The Prime Minister, David Cameron, visited the town on 9 December 2013 to inspect the damage caused by flooding.